Noakhali riots: Official developments

-On 13 October, Kamini Kumar Dutta, the leader of the Indian National Congress in the Bengal Legislative Council, paid a visit of inquiry to Noakhali in his personal capacity during which interviewed Abdullah, the District Superintendent of Police.
+On 13 October, Kamini Kumar Dutta, the leader of the Indian National Congress in the Bengal Legislative Council, paid a visit of inquiry to Noakhali in his personal capacity, during which he interviewed Abdullah, the District Superintendent of Police.
 On 15 October, he met the Minister of Civil Supplies of the Government of Bengal, who was on his way to Noakhali.
-On his return he communicated with the Home Department of the Interim Government seeking effective remedial measures and stating that it was impossible for anyone from outside to enter the disturbed areas without risking his or her life.
+On his return he communicated with the Home Department of the interim government, seeking effective remedial measures and stating that it was impossible for anyone from outside to enter the disturbed areas without risking his or her life.
 He further stated that the authorities were anxious to hush up the entire episode from public inspection.
 No force had been sent to the disturbed areas until 14 October.

-Huseyn Shaheed Suhrawardy, the Prime Minister of Bengal, held a press conference in Kolkata on 16 October at which he acknowledged the forcible conversion, plunder and looting of Hindus in Noakhali.
+Huseyn Shaheed Suhrawardy, the prime minister of Bengal, held a press conference in Kolkata on 16 October at which he acknowledged the forcible conversion, plunder, and looting of Hindus in Noakhali.
 While insisting that the incidents had stopped, he said he had no idea why the incidents had occurred.
 He stated that it had become difficult for troops to move in because the canals had been jammed, bridges were damaged, and roads blocked.
 He contemplated dropping printed appeals and warnings from the air instead of rushing in troops.
-On 18 October, Frederick Burrows, the Governor of Bengal, along with Suhrawardy and the Inspector General of Police for Bengal, visited Feni by plane and flew over the affected areas.
+On 18 October, Frederick Burrows, the governor of Bengal, along with Suhrawardy and the Inspector General of Police for Bengal, visited Feni by plane and flew over the affected areas.
 Later, the Government of Bengal sent an official team to Noakhali and Tipperah to assess the situation.
-The team consisted of Jogendra Nath Mandal the newly appointed Member-in-Charge of Law in the Interim Government; Shamsuddin Ahmed, the Minister of Labour in the Bengal Government; Abul Hashim, the Secretary of Bengal Provincial Muslim League; Fazlur Rahman; Hamidul Huq Choudhury; Moazzem Hossain; A. Malik and B. Wahiduzzaman.
+The team consisted of Jogendra Nath Mandal, the newly appointed Member-in-Charge of Law in the Interim Government; Shamsuddin Ahmed, the Minister of Labour in the Bengal Government; Abul Hashim, the Secretary of Bengal Provincial Muslim League; Fazlur Rahman; Hamidul Huq Choudhury; Moazzem Hossain; A. Malik; and B. Wahiduzzaman.